jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 test_assertion_error_w_none
 *********************************************************************************

 :ref:`None<what is None?>` is used when there is no value, it is the simplest :ref:`data structure<data structures>` in Python_.
-I can use :ref:`assertions<what is an assertion?>` to test if something is :ref:`None<what is None?>`, this is useful when I want to check what value I get from a process.
+I can use :ref:`assertions<what is an assertion?>` to test if something is :ref:`None<what is None?>`, this is useful if I want to check what value I get from a process.

-For example, if I have people fill a form and I want a test for when they leave a value blank, I can use an :ref:`assertion<what is an assertion?>` to make sure that the process returns :ref:`None<what is None?>`.
+For example, if I have people fill a form and I want a test for when they leave something blank, I can use an :ref:`assertion<what is an assertion?>` to make sure that the value is :ref:`None<what is None?>`.

 ----